-One of the best ways to get an idea of how much to offer is to research the prices of other properties in the area, particularly those similar to the one you’re after.
+One of the best ways to get an idea of how much to offer is to research the prices of “comps,” recently sold homes in your target area that are similar to the property you’re trying to buy.

-One way to do this is to work with a real estate agent, who will have access to the latest market trends in your area.
-But fortunately for us 21st-century dwellers, this information is readily available on public-access websites like Zillow, where you can see sale prices for many property types in a given neighborhood at the click of a button.
+A real estate agent will have access to market trends in your area.
+But fortunately for us 21st-century dwellers, this information is readily available on sites like Zillow, Realtor.com, Redfin, and Trulia.

-Zillow also lists how long for-sale houses have been on the market, which can give you some insight into how negotiable a list price may be in the first place.
-If the sellers have been trying to move the house for months, they might be more likely to seriously consider a lower offer than sellers who listed the house last week.
+Zillow also lists how long for-sale properties have been on the market, which can give you some insight into how negotiable a list price may be.

 2. Get an Inspection

-While a home inspection might not be required by your mortgage lender— and while forgoing one may make your offer more appealing to the seller — it’s still probably in your best interest to require one.
-A home inspection can go a long way toward ensuring you know exactly what you’re getting.
+While your mortgage lender might not require a home inspection — and while forgoing one may make your offer more appealing to the seller — it’s probably in your best interests to have one.

-Without a home inspection, the only information you have about the house comes from what the seller is able (or willing) to disclose and what you perceive with your own senses.
-Home inspections can reveal deeper, hidden issues like cracks in the foundation or unexpected plumbing issues.
+Without a home inspection, the only information you have about the house comes from what the seller is able (or willing) to disclose and what you perceive with your senses.
+Home inspections can reveal hidden issues like cracks in the foundation or plumbing problems.

 Along with helping you plan for unforeseen repair costs ahead of time, the inspection can also give you leverage to ask the sellers to knock down their price a bit, offer you a credit for closing costs, or fix the problem themselves.